thenewobjective/thenewobjective.github.io/content/dreamwork/the-end-of-civilization.md

 ## Bloody Harvest

-I think I am dreamt of the end of civilization
+I think I dreamt of the end of civilization

 I see visions of passing through time in moments.